acme-networks/acme-public-docs/privacy-policies/privacy-policies_en.md

 - Stripe: for secure payment processing;
 - Cloudflare: for network and security services.

-### 7.4 Cookie Management and User Control
+### 7.4 Cookies Management and User Control
 - Browser Settings: You can manage or disable cookies through your browser settings;
 - Choice Rights: You have the right to refuse non-essential cookies, keeping only essential cookies required for website operation;
-- Change Anytime: You can change cookie preferences at any time;
+- Change Anytime: You can change cookies preferences at any time;
 - Impact Description: Disabling certain cookies may affect some website functions, such as language preference memory;
 - Specific Jurisdictional Notes: If you are an EU user, all non-essential cookies are based on your prior explicit consent; if you are a California resident, you have the right to opt out of advertising-related cookies through "Do Not Sell/Share" related identifiers.

-### 7.5 Cookie Retention Periods
+### 7.5 Cookies Retention Periods
 - Session Cookies: Automatically deleted when the browser is closed;
 - Persistent Cookies: Retained for different periods based on specific purposes (usually 1-24 months);
 - Third-Party Cookies: Follow retention policies of respective third-party service providers.